bencwallace/bencwallace.github.io/_posts/2020-01-15-implementing-typeclasses-in-scala-I.markdown

 Rather than just linking to that article, I thought it would be best to write up many of the ideas there using my own notation, terminology, and project structure in order to better motivate and prepare you for the following posts.

 If you've used Haskell before, you're probably familiar with the `Show` type class.
-Any type `T` that is an instance of `Show` can be passed to the `show` function, which returns a string.
+Any type `T` that is a member of `Show` can be passed to the `show` function, which returns a string.
 In other words, `show` determines how members of a type should be displayed on the screen.
 In order to make a new class a member of `Show`, we need to define `show` for that type.
 Let's implement `Show` in Scala.

 {% highlight scala %}
-// we'll start our code snippets with a comment indicating the file name
 // Show.scala

 trait Show[A] {